FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 }
 ```

 > You should be able to match cards and see them stay on the board permanently.
-However, we are not handling what happens when flipped cards don't match, lets do that next!
+However, we are not handling what happens when flipped cards don't match, let's do that next!

 Continuing the `flipCard()` method, add this check after the closing bracket of the if statement you just added: